psteiger/LocationFetcher/README.md

 [![Download](https://img.shields.io/maven-central/v/app.freel/locationfetcher)](https://search.maven.org/artifact/app.freel/locationfetcher)

+> :warning: If you're using Jetpack Compose, see [this README](locationfetcher-compose/README.md) instead.

 Simple location fetcher for Android Apps built with Kotlin and Coroutines.

 Building location-aware Android apps can be a bit tricky.
 This library makes it as simple as: